 The Harvard Immigration Project Fellows Program offers advanced level doctoral students at Harvard University the opportunity to receive additional training and support for one academic year.

 IIH executive committee members, faculty affiliates, partners and others at Harvard University offer a wide array of opportunities for the campus community to engage with issues of immigration.

 News and Events

-A panel of immigrants and Dreamers will discuss the unprecedented racism and anti-immigrant sentiment exposed by the COVID-19 pandemic, as well as their hopes for the future of undocumented young people in the United States.
-This panel includes a performance of “Yong Yuan” from I Am A Dreamer Who No Longer Dreams by Helen Zhibing Huang and Timothy Steele.
+A panel of immigrants and Dreamers discussed the unprecedented racism and anti-immigrant sentiment exposed by the COVID-19 pandemic, as well as their hopes for the future of undocumented young people in the United States.
+This panel included a performance of “Yong Yuan” from I Am A Dreamer Who No Longer Dreams by Helen Zhibing Huang and Timothy Steele.

 Pierre R. Berastain, Director of the OSAPR at Harvard University